themanyone/whisper_dictation/README.md

 ## Advantages and tradeoffs.

 Whisper AI is currently the state of the art for open-source voice transcription software.
-[Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) is a compiled version that runs much faster, even on old laptops.
+[Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) uses optimised JAX code, which is 70x faster than pytorch/numpy. even old laptops.
 We record audio in the background while whisper-jax recognizes spoken dictation and commands.
 The tradeoff with running Whisper-jax continuously is that 1-2Gb of video RAM stays reserved until shutting down this application by saying "Stop listening."
 Or by pressing `CTRL` - `C`.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while this is running.

 For a much-slower, dictation-only script, that unloads itself when not speaking, try my [voice_typing project](https://github.com/themanyone/voice_typing), which uses the bash shell to separately record and load up whisper only when spoken to.
 Or try my older, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses Pocketsphinx, but is very light on resources.